Nizhny Novgorod: Politics

 From 1991 to 2009, the mayor of the city was elected by the townspeople for a term of 5 years.
 During this time, four people have been in this post: Dmitry Bednyakov, Ivan Sklyarov, Yuri Lebedev, Vadim Bulavinov (twice).

 In recent years, the role of the regional government headed by the governor in city affairs has significantly increased.

-On October 25, 2010, the position of mayor was abolished and instead two formal positions appeared - the head of the city and the head of the administration.
+On 25 October 2010, the position of mayor was abolished and instead two formal positions appeared—the head of the city and the head of the administration.
 Oleg Sorokin was elected mayor of the city.
-At an extraordinary meeting of the City Duma on December 3, 2010, Oleg Kondrashov was approved as the head of the administration of Nizhny Novgorod.
+At an extraordinary meeting of the City Duma on 3 December 2010, Oleg Kondrashov was approved as the head of the administration of Nizhny Novgorod.

-On July 22, 2015, by the decision of the City Duma of Nizhny Novgorod, Kondrashov was removed from his post.
+On 22 July 2015, by the decision of the City Duma of Nizhny Novgorod, Kondrashov was removed from his post.
 Since then, he has been wanted by the police.
-On December 19, 2017, the mayor of the city, Oleg Sorokin, was arrested.
-On March 7, 2019, the Nizhny Novgorod District Court sentenced him to 10 years in a strict regime colony with a fine of 460.8 million rubles.
+On 19 December 2017, the mayor of the city, Oleg Sorokin, was arrested.
+On 7 March 2019, the Nizhny Novgorod District Court sentenced him to 10 years in a strict regime colony with a fine of 460.8 million rubles.

-On October 7, 2015, Ivan Karnilin became the head of the city.
+On 7 October 2015, Ivan Karnilin became the head of the city.
 In December 2016, opposition blogger Alexei Navalny published a video of his investigation, featuring Karnilin as the hero.
-As it turned out, it is possible that his ex-wife bought two apartments in Miami in 2013 and 2014 for a total of almost $ 2 million.
-On May 23, 2017, Karnilin wrote a letter of resignation, which was adopted by the City Duma.
-All this time, an anti-corruption check was going on, which began long before the “investigation” of Alexei Navalny.
+As it turned out, it is possible that his ex-wife bought two apartments in Miami in 2013 and 2014 for a total of almost $2 million.
+On 23 May 2017, Karnilin wrote a letter of resignation, which was adopted by the City Duma.
+All this time, an anti-corruption check was going on, which began long before the "investigation" of Alexei Navalny.

-After Ivan Karnilin, the last position of the head of the city was held by Elizaveta Solonchenko, who held it from June 21 to December 20, 2017.
+After Ivan Karnilin, the last position of the head of the city was held by Elizaveta Solonchenko, who held it from 21 June to 20 December 2017.
 After that, the post of mayor of the city returned, which was taken by Vladimir Panov.
-He held this position from January 17, 2018 to May 6, 2020.
+He held this position from 17 January 2018 to 6 May 2020.
 Panov resigned ahead of schedule in connection with the transfer to a new position of Deputy Chairman of the State Commission for the Development of the Arctic.

-Since May 6, 2020, Yury Shalabaev has taken the post of mayor.
+Since 6 May 2020, Yury Shalabaev has taken the post of mayor.
 He introduced the practice of weekly online meetings with city residents in his Telegram channel.
 This significantly affected the speed of execution of various instructions and control.
 Shalabaev works closely with Governor Gleb Nikitin.
 Under his mayorship, a large-scale modernization of public transport continues: the purchase of new transport, the introduction of contactless payment, the construction of new metro stations.
 The quality of roads has also improved.
 The system of Nizhny Novgorod central diameters was launched.